Ojay97-hub/Dinosaur-Quiz-/README.md

 ![screenshots of error page](/assets/readme/dinosaur-error-page.jpg)

-- If a users so happens to stumble at the first hurdle and doens't reach the site.
+- If a users so happens to stumble at the first hurdle and doesn't reach the site.
 They will be greeted with this 404 error page that has a functioning button that takes them to the correct URL from githubs-pages section.

 ## STYLING AND DESIGN